clouddrove/helmchart/README.md

 - `values.yaml` : This file is important to templates and contains the default values for a chart.
 These values can be overridden by users in helmchart/config/override-values.yaml and then can be used during helm install/upgrade by specifying path of this override-values.yaml.

-## Installing Clouddrove helmchart in your Kubernetes Cluster
+## Installing CloudDrove helmchart in your Kubernetes Cluster
    1. Add clouddrove helm repository in your local.
       ```yaml
        $ helm repo add clouddrove https://charts.clouddrove.com/